 My mission is to educate the public that they do not have to go thru their medical care journey alone.
 There is help out there!

-I also give free talks on a variety of subjects including "How to Talk to Your Doctor and Be Your Own Advocate" and "Healthy Aging".
+I also give free talks on a variety of subjects including "How to Talk to Your Doctor and Be Your Own Advocate" and "Healthy Aging", "Loneliness: A State of Mind" and "cognitive Health and Wellness".

 If you want to learn about Healthcare Advocacy or have a presentation at your organization please contact me!